ArcGIS: ArcGIS 10.x

 In 2010, Esri announced that the prospective version 9.4 would become version 10 and would ship in the second quarter of 2010.

 The ArcGIS 10.3 release included ArcGIS Pro 1.0, which became available in January 2015.

-On October 21, 2020 Esri publicly announced that this would be the last release of ArcGIS Desktop.
+On October 21, 2020, Esri publicly announced that this would be the last release of ArcGIS Desktop.
 Its products, including ArcMap, will be supported until March 1, 2026.
 This announcement confirmed predictions that ArcGIS Pro (and related products) was planned to be a complete replacement for ArcMap.

+ArcGIS Server was renamed to ArcGIS Enterprise at the 10.5 release, wherein ArcGIS Server, Portal for ArcGIS, ArcGIS Data Store and ArcGIS Web Adaptor are identified as components of ArcGIS Enterprise.

+ArcGIS Urban

+ArcGIS Urban is a commercial urban planning application developed by the Esri R&D Center Zurich, designed to support urban planners, architects, and stakeholders in managing urban development projects, visualizing future growth, and evaluating the impact of planning decisions.
+The application allows users to model their city in 3D, and study plans and projects in the context of zoning and land-use regulations, as well as custom metrics such as population, energy use and fiscal implications.

+The first version of ArcGIS Urban was announced in 2018, and released on 1 July 2019 for ArcGIS Online.
+The ArcGIS online version of ArcGIS Urban releases new versions 3 times per year.

+On May 23, 2024, ArcGIS Urban was released as part of ArcGIS Enterprise 11.3, enabling users to host the application and data on-premise instead of on the cloud.
+ArcGIS Urban also has a GraphQL API, which enables users to manage all the data in the application programmatically.
+The first version of the Urban API was released on 29 June 2022.

+3D meshes that are created from LiDAR data, drone footage and aerial imagery using ArcGIS Reality can be used in ArcGIS Urban to visualise plans and projects with a more realistic context.
+Plans that are created in ArcGIS Urban can also be opened in CityEngine, where more detailed urban design work can be done.

-ArcGIS Server 11.0
+ArcGIS Enterprise 11.x

-ArcGIS Server 11 was released on June 23, 2022 just prior to the annual User Conference held in San Diego.
-ArcGIS Server 11.0 does not support any ArcGIS 10.x and older products and was also accompanied by the release of ArcGIS Pro 3.0.
+ArcGIS Enterprise 11 was released on June 23, 2022, just prior to the annual User Conference held in San Diego.
+ArcGIS Enterprise 11.0 does not support any ArcGIS 10.x and older products and was also accompanied by the release of ArcGIS Pro 3.0.